MarcDescrimes/ving/README.txt

 Samtools are in the repositories of many distros.
 Go here for the freshest version:
     http://samtools.sourceforge.net/

 You should now be able to start using real data!
-Example data available at:
+Test files are available at :
     http://vm-gb.curie.fr/ving/